Photomacrographic lenses, part 7 The accidental photomacrographic lenses

 A lens diaphragm is not terribly useful in photomacrography.
 In most cases, to get the best image resolution one is forced to use the lens fully open.
 Do not dismiss a lens just because it has a fixed aperture.

 In photomacrography, these lenses often work better in one orientation.
 They should be tested in both orientations to find the optimal one.
 Often these lenses have asymmetrical barrels, with an external optical surface near one of the barrel ends and the opposite external surface deeply recessed within the barrel.
 In these cases, a portion of the barrel may need to be machined away if the optimal lens orientation forces the subject too close to the edge of the barrel.
-This type of barrel may also cause vignetting at low magnifications if the deeper end faces toward the sensor.
+This type of barrel may also cause vignetting at low magnifications.

 In a few lenses, the optical scheme is highly asymmetric and the lens simply cannot be focused when used in one orientation (the subject would have to be placed at a virtual focus point between optical elements).
 The same is true for lenses where the distance between front and rear elements is unusually high for the FL.
 There is no solution to this problem - just try a different lens or a different lens orientation.